 This course has no formal qualification; however, your work in class will be assessed by your tutor in order to enhance your learning.
 You will be expected to take these assessments.

-A certificate of achievement will be awarded on completion of the course upon request.
+Please note that this is a non-accredited course.
+A certificate of achievement may be requested on completion of the course.

 What could this course lead to?

 After completing BSL Beginners, you will be able to join BSL Beginners Plus module 1*.

 After completing BSL Beginners Plus module 1, you will be able to join BSL Beginners Plus module 2*

 After completing BSL Plus module 2, you will be able to join BSL Improvers module 1*